 One way of enhancing your sexual experience is to strengthen the pelvic muscles that run from the pubic bone to the base of the spine like an 'elasticated hammock' underneath the pelvis.
 The contractions of these muscles produce the feelings at orgasm.
-The ageing process or lack of exercise can contribute to a weakening of these muscles and men who practise these exercises report stronger and more pleasurable orgasms.
+The ageing process, lack of exercise, pregnancy, being overweight or the menopause can contribute to a weakening of the pelvic muscles.
+Women who practise these exercises report stronger and more pleasurable orgasms.